-Representative of a dominant answer to this set of questions found in the Judeo-Christian tradition is the story of Job, a massively materially successful man who was punctilious in his adhering to Torah (religious law).
+Representative of a dominant answer to this set of questions found in the Judeo-Christian tradition is the story of Job, a massively materially successful man who was punctilious in his adhering to Torah (revealed, religious law, not a humanly legislated law).
 The Evil One challenges the Master of the Universe's pride over Job by pointing out that Job fulfilled the law only because he was prosperous.
-The Master of the Universe accepts the Evil One's challenge, and so Job loses all his family and possessions.
-To be sure, Job's confidence in Torah is deeply shaken, but he is persistent and is able to re-acquire his possessions and a new family.
+The Master of the Universe accepts the Evil One's challenge, and so Job's family dies and he loses his possessions.
+To be sure, Job's confidence in Torah is deeply shaken, but he is persistent and is able to reacquire a new family and his possessions.
 The moral as told in the story is that humanity's "reason" is too limited to grasp the intent of the Master of the Universe so that it is not our place to question what the Master of the Universe does or doesn't allow.
 We should silently and patiently pursue the ethical demands of the Master of the Universe found in Torah regardless of our life-circumstance.

-This is a powerful story that calls humanity to humility until we consider: 1) that the Master of the Universe has conspired with the Evil One to prove a point, a nefarious way to demonstrate omniscience and omnipotence; 2) that the wager between the Evil One and the Master of the Universe accepts the loss of life by Job's first family, not to speak of the disruption in the lives of Job's employees/serfs and those economically connected to Job's success; 3) that the story emphasizes humanity's rational limits when it comes to discerning the intention of the Master of the Universe, but it leaves unquestioned the status of Torah that is taken to be an absolute system of law but one can view as a heteronomous set of socially relative ethical laws able to be written on "tablets" that, in turn, are assumed to be a system of absolute moral principles; 4) that here the system that is life is a closed system with the exception of an anthropomorphized God who can intervene in the system in violation of physical and moral laws to achieve His ends; and 5) that the lesson - to silence questioning reflection - cuts the tap root of human creativity as the origin of a creative intentionality that introduces (finite, to be sure) newness into an otherwise closed system, which requires looking beyond the obvious appearances to discern the physical and whatever moral laws there might or might not be that make us human and responsible beings, in the first place.
+This is a powerful story that calls humanity to humility until we consider: 1) that the Master of the Universe has conspired with the Evil One to prove a point, a nefarious way to demonstrate omniscience and omnipotence; 2) that the wager between the Evil One and the Master of the Universe accepts the loss of life by Job's first family, not to speak of the disruption in the lives of Job's employees/serfs and those economically connected to Job's success; 3) that the story emphasizes humanity's rational limits when it comes to discerning the intention of the Master of the Universe, but it leaves unquestioned the status of Torah that is taken to be an absolute system of law but one can view as a very human, heteronomous set of socially relative ethical laws able to be written on "tablets" that, in turn, are assumed to be a system of absolute moral principles -- revealed law appears to be the consequence of elevating humanity to the status of God in order to proclaim "God's" law; 4) that here the system of life is a closed system with the exception of an anthropomorphized God who can intervene "at will" in the system in violation of physical and moral laws to achieve His ends; and 5) that the lesson - to silence questioning reflection - cuts the tap root of human creativity as the origin of a creative intentionality that, for its part, is the one place in nature that introduces (finite, to be sure) newness into an otherwise closed system, which requires looking beyond the obvious appearances to discern the physical and whatever moral laws there might or might not be that make us human and responsible beings, in the first place.